Sarahlouhast/pands-project/README.md

 print("Accuracy of the model is {:.2f}".format(accuracy),"%.")
 ```
 ## Conclusion
-Overall it is evident that there is a massive world of data and exploring and endless analysis that can be done.
+Overall it is evident that there is a massive world of data and exploring out there.
+There is endless analysis that can be done.
 This project is a summary of the iris dataset, a background to it, the possible options that can be used in investigating the dataset, providing insights into the analysis, the review of the data file itself, options on how to train and test data to allow you to make predictions on the species based on its specific features using various methods such as classifications, logistic regression and confusion matrix.

 ## References
 * <https://www.w3schools.com/python/pandas/default.asp>